Jooones/release-deploy-calendar/README.md

 - `heroku logs --tail -a release-deploy-calendar`
 - `heroku apps`

-## "Your tool has potential but the final result sucks balls"
+## "Your app has potential but the final result sucks balls"
 Feel free to fork, update and sell for a high price.
 We don't mind!